 There are also no overdue or reservation fees to pay until they reach 18.

 Regular after school drop-in sessions during term time, run by staff and trained volunteers:

-Reading Champions for ages 4 - 16:
+Reading Champions for ages 4 to 16:

 - gain confidence with independent reading by reading aloud to staff or volunteers